 How To Achieve A Better Nights Sleep

-Are you the person who is always tired, falls asleep at your desk, or have trouble sleeping?
-Or are you the person who associates sleep with weakness and decay?
+Are you the person who is always tired, falls asleep at your desk, or has trouble sleeping?
+Or are you the person who associates sleep with weakness, something a tough person can do without?

-Some people can live off 4-5 hours sleep and get through the day no worries, or there are some of us who have the standard 7-8 hours, but always feeling this isn’t enough and you have a lack of sleep.
+Some people can live off 4-5 hours sleep and get through the day no worries, while there are some of us who have the standard 7-8 hours, but always feeling this isn’t enough.

-“I’ll sleep when I’m dead” is a saying often heard and has become the attitude of many in the twentieth century.
+“I’ll sleep when I’m dead” is a saying which has become the attitude of many in the twentieth century.
 Sleep is regularly referred to as for the lazy masses who have nothing better to do with their lives.
 When did this unhealthy attitude start?

 In the eighteenth century, Benjamin Franklin had a favourite saying, “Early to bed, early to rise, makes a man healthy, wealthy and wise”.
 This inventor became famous for the light globe, which enabled him to have less sleep.